vgacentrifuge/pcb/README.md

  - 16MB Quad-SPI Flash

 #### On PCB
-We will use the **ARTIX-7 XC7A100T** on the PCB, which has already been procured.
+On the PCB we will use the **ARTIX-7 XC7A100T** in FTG256 package, which has already been procured.
  - 4,860 Kib of dual port block ram

 #### Voltages